-In industrial manufacturing, achieving the optimal surface roughness is a perennial challenge.
-The complexity of machinery and the nuances of material properties can make this a daunting task.
-Often, engineers and procurement teams struggle to balance cost-efficiency with quality standards, leading to suboptimal outcomes.
+In industrial manufacturing, achieving the optimal surface roughness has always been an important challenge.
+The complexity of machinery and the differences in material properties can make surface quality control more difficult.
+In real projects, engineers and procurement teams often need to balance cost efficiency with quality standards.
+Without clear process judgment, the final machining results may fall short of expectations.

 Reader Benefit